-The glittering shrines and mosques that characterized medieval Islamic architecture are more than just a pretty sight.
-Other than the bright azure, scarlet, turquoise, green colors and the gold-leaf, it is the patterns that make the architecture stand out.
-Interlacing patterns are featured prominently in Islamic arts as a substitute for more figurative images.
+The glittering shrines and mosques that characterized medieval Islamic architecture are more than just a pretty sight, but in fact the product of geometrical planning.
+Aside from the lavish materials and colors, it is the tiling patterns that make the architecture stand out.
+These patterns are featured prominently in Islamic arts as a substitute for more figurative images.
 The reasoning was that images depicting people would lead to idol worship.
 Inside the mosque, you see these tiles plastered densely together on the ceilings, the columns, the minarets, the free wall space.(*)

 Islamic interlacing patterns can be divided into two categories: the arabesque versus girih.
 While arabesque designs feature more curved elements in an effort to emulate greenery and nature, the girih is composed of geometric lines mostly of stars and polygons with interlaced lines.
-Muslim architects designed this tiling system with only a compass and ruler.
-These patterns became complex tessellations with five shapes: bowtie shape, a rhombus, a pentagon, an elongated hexagon, and a decagon.
+Muslim architects designed the girih tiling system with only two simple tools: a compass and ruler.
+These patterns became complex tessellations made up of up to five different shapes: the bowtie, rhombus, pentagon, elongated hexagon, and decagon.
 Between the 1200s to 1400s, Islamic art developed the girih exhibiting the same complexity as quasi-crystals, a material that defies normal atom packing.
 Back at the mosque, you trace your fingers along the figurative tiles that blend seamlessly.
 A lime green pentagon here, an ivory star there.You see that the tiles are made of contrasting colors with a multitude of small shapes.

-The connection between Islamic girih and quasi-crystals occurred recently; Dr. Peter Lu from Harvard University recognized ten-fold symmetry in architectural motifs while visiting Uzbekistan.
+Researchers connected Islamic girih and quasi-crystals recently; Dr. Peter Lu a physicist from Harvard University recognized ten-fold symmetry in architectural motifs while visiting Uzbekistan.
 He analyzed 3700 Penrose tiles found in an archive of documented medieval Islamic architecture, and published a paper with Princeton University’s Dr. Paul Steinhardt titled ”Decagonal and Quasi-Crystalline Tilings in Medieval Islamic Architecture”.
-He only found 11 imperfections in the tilings, which could easily be explained by a simple mistake from a worker..
 Dr. Lu uses the Darb-I-Imam Shrine in Iran as the iconic “near perfect” example of Penrose tiling.
 He conjectures that laborers could easily have created mathematically complex patterns by lining tiles decorated with lines that, once set down next to each other, form a continuous pattern.
-The glorious, kaleidoscopic patterns of Islamic architecture were over 500 years of western mathematics.
-It is much more than a simple decorative technique.